Blueprints

 after the session middleware.
 The admin operator can therefore manage every entity

-through its own gated API (the same surface the back-office uses); add finer
+through its own gated API (the same API the back-office uses); add finer

 per-role Grants in RegisterGenerated as you define more roles.